IAC Scholars share in the prestige and opportunities that become available when they are selected.

 - be enrolled in an undergraduate or graduate program that begins no later than September 1st or Fall Semester

 - have full or part-time student status

-Applications will open in January 2021.
+Applications opened in January 2021.
 To apply for the Diversity Student Scholarship, please complete a personal statement answering the following questions:

 - Why are you applying for the IAC Scholarship program?

 - What draws you to the Information Architecture conference?

 - What are your career plans and how would being an IAC Scholar contribute to your plans?

 Essays should not exceed 500 words.
 Do not identify yourself or your school in the essay.